-SKY RANCH COMMUNITY AUTHORITY BOARD RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022
+SKY RANCH COMMUNITY AUTHORITY BOARD RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2023

-Net Change in Fund Balances - Governmental Funds \$ 5,260,463 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances - Governmental Funds

+Amounts reported for governmental activities in the statement of activities are different because:

+Governmental funds report capital outlays as expenditures.
 In the statement of activities, capital outlay is not reported as an expenditure.
 However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.

-Capital Outlay Current Year Depreciation 11,081,331 (296,532) The issuance of long-term debt (e.g., bonds) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+The issuance of long-term debt (e.g., bonds) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The net effect of these differences in the treatment of long-term debt and related items is as follows: Bond Issuance - Series 2022A (23,345,000) Bond Issuance - Series 2022B (6,367,000) Bond Principal Payment Developer Advances 148,000 (11,331,027) Developer Advances - Project Management (337,594) Repayment of Developer Advances 20,710,865 Some expenses reported in the statement of activities do not require the use of current financial resources, and therefore, are not reported as expenditures in governmental funds.
-Bond Premium Amortization 14,525 Accrued Interest on Developer Advances - Change in Liability 1,186,653 Accrued Interest on Bonds - Change in Liability (481,496) Change in Net Position of Governmental Activities \$ (3,756,812)
+The net effect of these differences in the treatment of long-term debt and related items is as follows:

+Some expenses reported in the statement of activities do not require the use of current financial resources, and therefore, are not reported as expenditures in governmental funds.

+Change in Net Position of Governmental Activities \$ (17,026,536)

-SKY RANCH COMMUNITY AUTHORITY BOARD GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL DECEMBER 31, 2022
+SKY RANCH COMMUNITY AUTHORITY BOARD GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL DECEMBER 31, 2023